hfoley/SynapseLoadV2/03 Sample/readme.md

 CowBiometricsSampleSource.sql | SQL script to create a sample COW.Biometrics table to use as a source table to extract SampleMetadataCreate.sql | SQL script to create the metadata and logging tables including insert statements COWBiometricsSynapseTargetCreate.sql | SQL script to create the destination tables in dedicated SQL pool to load parquet files
+DemoWatchSynapseLoadTables.sql | SQL script you can use to view data flowing into dedicated SQL pool

 ## Azure Asset List - These items will be created in your Azure subscription